Treetrain1/Survival-Remastered/README.md

-At some point in the future, Survival Remastered will be uploaded to CurseForge, assuming it is approved.
+I am attempting to upload Survival Remastered to CurseForge, so there may be a few patches to follow their guidelines.

 Survival Remastered Features: